 Your online reputation

-Because there are so many places local reviews can be left, and due to the fact almost anyone with an internet connection can leave a review, a multitude of opinions and feedback left for your business can unfairly muddy your reputation, leaving you overwhelmed and struggling.
+Because there are so many places 3rd Party Reviews can be left, and due to the fact almost anyone with an internet connection can leave a review, a multitude of opinions and feedback left for your business can unfairly muddy your reputation, leaving you overwhelmed and struggling.

 If you're collecting company reviews and/or product reviews, the good work you're seeing from those may be dampened, and your online reputation left vulnerable.
 Worse still, if your business doesn't have an active review strategy, you're already leaving your reputation on the table.